Kuçovë: Qyteti Stalin

 During Communist Albania the city was renamed to Stalin City (Qyteti Stalin) and was a closed military district.
 The city was extensively developed in the 1950s and is of interest to students of communist architecture, although following the collapse of communism there has been much unauthorised building and modification to the original buildings.

+Military airbase

-It is home to one airbase of the Albanian Air Force, although since 2005 the country's air force has ceased flying the aged MiG fighters provided by the Soviet Union and China and has been reduced to rotary wing aircraft only.
+It is home to the Kuçovë Air Base of the Albanian Air Force.
+Since 2005 the country's air force has ceased flying the aged MiG fighters provided by the Soviet Union and China and has been reduced to rotary wing aircraft only.
+The airfield was refloated in 2024 as NATO-airbase in the context of the ongoing NATO-expansion into Eastern Europe.

+Climate

 Economy

-Kuçova is one of Albania's cities known for its oil industry along with Patos and Ballsh.
-The Oil industry was originally developed by the Italians during the King Zog period, and much of the infrastructure is dated.
-Following the end of the communist period the town suffered a severe industrial decline, with the closure of many factories and the destruction of the towns power plan in the riots following the failure of the pyramid banks.
+Kuçova is one of Albania's cities known for its oil industry along with Patos-Marinza Oil Field and Ballsh-Hekal oil field.
+The oil industry was originally developed by the Italians during the King Zog period, and much of the infrastructure is outdated.
+Following the end of the communist period, the town suffered a severe industrial decline, with the closure of many factories and the destruction of the town’s power plant in the 1997 riots following the failure of the pyramid banks.
 Today there is some evidence of a recovery with a large number of micro-businesses operating from former state run factories, although unemployment remains high.
 There are also a number of foreign owned banks and a small number of ATMs.
 Like many towns in Albania many young people immigrate abroad to seek employment.

 Population

-Currently the Kuçova district has a population of around 50,000.
-Of this population around 31,000 live in the city of Kuçova, classifying it as 12th of 65 municipalities on a national scale.
+As of the 2023 census, Kuçova municipality has a population of about 31,000.
+Of this population around 12,000 live in the city of Kuçova, classifying it as 12th of 65 municipalities on a national scale.
 Population density is 567 inhabitants/km2, which ranks the Kuçova district as the most heavily populated on a national scale.
 Another feature of this district compared with others in Albania is that city dwellers comprise 63% of the general population, the remainder living in villages nearby.

 The city of Kuçova has 5 neighbourhoods (lagje), Lgj.
 "11 Janari", Lgj.
 "Llukan Prifti", Lgj."11 Shkurti", Lgj.
 "Tafil Skendo", and "1 Maji".
 One of the largest parks in Kuçovë is called "Pishat" (The Pines).
 Like many other Albanian cities, Kuçova has a lot of coffee bars, restaurants and some hotels.